-MANAGEMENT COMMITTEE'S STATEMENT
+MANAGEMENT COMMITTEE'S STATEMENT For the financial year ended 31 December 2024

 Share options

 There were no share options granted by the Co-operative or its subsidiaries during the financial year.

 There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Co-operative and its subsidiaries.